 Waterton Biosphere Reserve Carnivore Working Group (CWG)

 The WBR was approached by AESRD in the fall of 2011 to coordinate and manage a grant to support community-based, landowner driven project initiatives to reduce human-carnivore conflict issues in southwestern Alberta, with a specific focus on grizzly bears, black bears and wolves.
 WBR established a Carnivore Working Group (CWG) to guide the project through March 2014.
 The CWG is composed primarily of livestock producers who represent the communities in the municipalities of Ranchland, Willow Creek, Pincher Creek and Cardston County and also includes representation from AESRD.
 The work of the CWG is coordinated by Jeff Bectell, local rancher and current Chair of the Waterton Biosphere Reserve Association (WBRA).
 The CWG terms of reference outlines an ambitious project including implementation of on-the-ground attractant management projects, development of community-shared goals for reducing human-carnivore conflict, and establishment of a long-term vision including cost-effective program policy or legislative recommendations.
 The first interim report outlines progress to January 2013.

-The WBR CWG is administered and coordinated by the Waterton Biosphere Reserve Association (WBRA).
-It is composed primarily of producers who represent the community and also includes representation from ASRD.
-The CWG links with and enhances collaborative work already taking place in the region by landowners and groups including Drywood Yarrow Conservation Partnership (DYCP), Chief Mountain Landowners Information Network (CMLIN), Southwestern Alberta Conservation Partnership (SACP), the Nature Conservancy of Canada (NCC), and Cardston County (CC) and the MD of Ranchland.
+The CWG links with and enhances collaborative work already taking place in the region by landowners and groups including Drywood Yarrow Conservation Partnership (DYCP), Chief Mountain Landowners Information Network (CMLIN), Southwestern Alberta Conservation Partnership (SACP), the Nature Conservancy of Canada (NCC), Waterton Biosphere Reserve, Cardston County (CC) and the MD of Ranchland.

 Reduction of Large Carnivore Attractants